Large-scale peculiar velocities in the universe

 \subsubsection{The key role of the peculiar flux}

 We will start by drawing the reader's attention to the fundamental differences between the Newtonian/quasi-Newtonian treatments of peculiar velocities and the relativistic studies.
 These stem from the fundamentally different way the two theories treat the gravitational field, as well as its sources.
 The reader is referred to~\cite{2020EPJC...80..757T,2021Ap&SS.366....4F,2022PhRvD.106h3505M, 2024PhRvD.110f3540M} for the original fully relativistic studies of peculiar-velocity fields, which employ both the tilted-frame and the CMB-frame approaches depicted in Fig.~\ref{fig:pmotion} here.
-A streamlined mathematical treatment and a physical summary of the subject was recently given in~\cite{2024arXiv240416719T}.
+A streamlined mathematical treatment and a physical summary of the subject was recently given in~\cite{2026ApJ...997...25T}.

 Peculiar motions are nothing else but matter in motion.
 In relativity, as opposed to Newtonian gravity, matter fluxes ``gravitate'' since they also contribute to the energy-momentum tensor.
 The gravitational input of this \textit{peculiar flux} feeds into the field equations, then into the relativistic conservation laws and eventually emerges into the equations governing the peculiar-velocity field and its implications.
 Therefore, in a sense, one could say that bulk peculiar flows ``gravitate''~\cite{2020EPJC...80..757T}.
-Accounting for this flux contribution to the gravitational field is what distinguishes the relativistic treatments of peculiar motions from the rest (see~\cite{2020EPJC...80..757T,2021Ap&SS.366....4F, 2022PhRvD.106h3505M,2024PhRvD.110f3540M} for the original studies and~\cite{2024arXiv240416719T} for an updated summary presentation).
+Accounting for this flux contribution to the gravitational field is what distinguishes the relativistic treatments of peculiar motions from the rest (see~\cite{2020EPJC...80..757T,2021Ap&SS.366....4F, 2022PhRvD.106h3505M,2024PhRvD.110f3540M} for the original studies and~\cite{2026ApJ...997...25T} for an updated summary presentation).

-In what follows, we will demonstrate the implications of the above arguments in perturbed FRW universes, starting with the Einstein-de Sitter background and then generalising to Friedmann models with nonzero spatial curvature.
-The latter studies will also allow us to probe the linear evolution of peculiar velocities in locally underdense and/or overdense regions of a nearly flat FRW universe.
+In what follows, we will demonstrate the implications of the above arguments in perturbed FLRW universes, starting with the Einstein-de Sitter background and then generalising to Friedmann models with nonzero spatial curvature.
+The latter studies will also allow us to probe the linear evolution of peculiar velocities in locally underdense and/or overdense regions of a nearly flat FLRW universe.

 Adopting the CMB-frame perspective (see Eq.~(\ref{4vels4vels}a) and Fig.~\ref{fig:f1}), we will set the flux and the 4-acceleration to zero in the frame of the matter, so that $\tilde{q}_a=0$ and $\tilde{A}_a=0$.
 Put another way, we will assume that there is no peculiar flux in the coordinate system of the pressureless matter, which moves along timelike geodesics.
 Then, to linear order in the reference $u_a$-frame, we have (see Eqs.~(\ref{lab710}c) and (\ref{lab34}b) in \S~\ref{ssLRBFs} earlier)